andywenk/couchdb_day_hamburg/couchdb_day_january_2015.md

 	* ~~CouchDB Day Hamburg -> Andy / Luigi~~~
 	* let the PMC approve the sticker
 * create an alternative website layout with the sticker on top (Andy)
 	* ask Noah if we are allowed to use the css from http://couchdb.apache.org/conduct.html
+* integrate ticket reservation to website
 * spread the word
 	* Andy: magazines & newsletter!
 * party location